cloudflare/cloudflare-docs-engine/src/content/tutorials/github-twilio-notifications/index.md

 You will need a Worker and a GitHub repository to get started.

-To setup a Worker, you should have a:
+To set up a Worker, you should have a:

 - A Cloudflare account, and access to the API keys for that account
 - A Wrangler installation running locally on your machine, and access to the command-line

-Follow our [Workers Quickstart Guide](https://developers.cloudflare.com/workers/quickstart) to setup your local development environment and create a Cloudflare account.
+Follow our [Workers Quickstart Guide](https://developers.cloudflare.com/workers/quickstart) to set up your local development environment and create a Cloudflare account.

 If you don't have a GitHub repo or account, you can create one on [GitHub](wwww.GitHub.com) and [create a new repo](https://docs.GitHub.com/en/GitHub/getting-started-with-GitHub/create-a-repo).